You can see part 1 of this article here.

 Blizzard fans unable to attend the con could access everything through the virtual ticket, they got the same goody bag as Blizzcon attendees, and full online access to every announcement and panel.
 Even thought the convention was filled to the brim, there was more for the huge number in attendance to explore.
 A new arena at the Anaheim convention center was filled by Blizzard’s Darkmoon faire and their Hearthstone innvitational.
 The Hearthstone tavern was filled with brew, live musicians, chargers, sofas, and even tablets for players to play the new content and Blizzcon exclusive in game brawls.
 Blizzard even had Harth Stonebrew, the game’s flagship innkeeper, in full costume in character.
 (His voice was spot on.)

 While Destiny appears on the Blizzard launcher, it was noticeably absent from Blizzcon, save a few humorous cosplayers and merch worn by fans.
 Blizzard/Activision are part of the same company, but the development teams have maintained autonomy, and that individualist approach was a condition of the merger.
 One anonymous Blizzard purist said Activision’s presence at Blizzcon would happen “over my dead body”.
 While cooperation on the network side of development seems to be mutually beneficial, it’s unlikely that there will be joint projects in actual game development.

-The third and final part of our coverage will be coming soon!
+The third and final part of our coverage is out now!
 We’ve saved the best for last, with hilarious cosplayer interviews and exclusive footage from Blizzcon!